 Last but not least, I would like to mention another frustrating situation that mostly refers to the guests with walking difficulty.
 The cruise terminals can also be very long and it takes up to a 15-minute walk to reach the exit.
 Lisbon, for example, is one of those ports.
 When we organize a dispatch for shore excursions in such cruise terminals, we usually have escorts in charge of accompanying guests with walking difficulty ahead, so that the whole group doesn’t wait for them a long time.

-I witnessed numerous times the guests’ frustrations, so I wanted to mention it as well.
+I witnessed numerous times the guests’ frustrations, so I wanted to mention them as well.

 A cruise vacation is a very special type of vacation and one easily gets addicted to it.
 Both cruise passengers and crew members are hooked on it the very first time they come on board, and once you experience life at sea, life on land is never the same (this is the crew members’ motto!).